 Prep Transition Program

-Each year, our Principal visits local kinders to build upon positive connections and advise of upcoming School Tour and Open Day dates.
-Over the coming year, future kinder visits will also include storytimes with our Prep teacher/s and Principal.
+Each year, our Principal and Prep Team visit local kinders and child care centres, to build upon positive connections and advise of upcoming Discovery School Tour and Open Day dates.
+Future kinder visits will also include storytimes with our Prep teacher/s and Principal.
 In addition to this, local kinder groups will be invited to experience part of a ‘Big School Day’ with us at St. Dom’s.

 Your children are at the centre of all that we do at St. Dom’s, therefore their transition into school life is an important step and priority.
 As we prepare to welcome your child and family to our school, we will communicate key dates and any information along the way.
 Part of this Orientation process involves communication with your child’s Kindergarten or Child Care, with attention to any particular learning, social or behavioural needs or adjustments, as well as establishing a close partnership between our staff and new parents.
 You will be supported along the way and we ask that you speak with relevant staff about any questions you have.